mspnp/aks-baseline/contoso-bicycle/README.md

 ### Development team

-Responsible for developing Contoso’s web services.
+Responsible for developing Contoso's web services.
 They rely on the guidance from the architecture team about implementing cloud design patterns.
 They own and run the integration and deployment pipeline for the web services.

 ### Security team